Enacted in 1965, Medicare is a U.S. government program that provides medical and health-related services

 Enroll through Social Security.

 Medicare Parts A and B (assuming you’re enrolled in both) provide coverage for a variety of select health-related services.
 However, we recommend that you find added coverage to complete your Medicare benefits, since Medicare alone does not limit your annual out-of-pocket expenses and has gaps in coverage that result in direct expenses to you.
-Aon Retiree Health Exchange can help you understand Original Medicare plus assist you in comparing and enrolling for coverage that offer move comprehensive coverage.
+Alight Retiree Health Solutions can help you understand Original Medicare plus assist you in comparing and enrolling for coverage that offer move comprehensive coverage.

 A group health plan is generally offered through an employer or association.
 Plan choices are usually selected by an employer or association.
 However, anyone can purchase an individual Medicare plan.
 If you’re retiring from an employer who provided group health insurance to you, you may have access to more individual Medicare plan options, with more competitive pricing options, depending on where you live.